On this page9

 A good interpreter does three things: reads your poem aloud in Chinese, explains the historical story or metaphor it contains, and connects that wisdom to your specific question.

 Let me give you an example.
-Fortune stick #88 contains a poem about a merchant who prospers through patience and careful timing.
+Fortune stick #88 contains 木蘭從軍 (Mulan substitutes for her father in the army) — about taking on a burden that traditionally was not yours.
 A skilled interpreter might explain the historical context — how Tang Dynasty traders waited for favorable seasons — then suggest this applies to your career question by advocating steady progress over hasty moves.

 The theatrical element matters here.
 Watching someone flip through an ancient-looking book, hearing Chinese poetry recited aloud, seeing them trace characters with their finger — it creates an atmosphere that online interpretation simply can't match.